-The starting point of a wave is 0 degrees, the peak of a wave is 90 degrees, the next neutral pressure point is 180 degrees, the peak low pressure zone is 270 degrees, and the pressure rises to zero again at 360 degrees.
+The starting point of a wave is 0 degrees, the peak of a wave is 90 degrees, the next neutral pressure point is 180 degrees, the peak low-pressure zone is 270 degrees, and the pressure rises to zero again at 360 degrees.

-If the waves are completely in phase they will combine to make a new waveform with the same frequency but will be double in amplitude.
+If the waves are completely in phase they will combine to make a new waveform with the same frequency but double the amplitude.
 This is known as constructive interference.

 If the same two waves are combined while being completely out of phase by 180 degrees, they will cancel each other out resulting in no amplitude.
 This is known as destructive interference.

 If a microphone is positioned close to the boundary, there will be roughly a doubling rise in amplitude in comparison to a microphone that is positioned away from a wall.

-Reflected waves can interfere with incident waves, producing patterns of constructive and destructive interference in a room.
-This can lead to resonances called standing waves.
+Reflected waves can interfere with incident waves, producing patterns of constructive and destructive interference in a room - this can lead to resonances called standing waves.